flomesh-io/osm-edge-docs/content/en/docs/demos/prometheus_grafana.md

 Select `Save and Test` and confirm you see `Data source is working`.

-## Importing OSM Dashboards
+## Importing osm-edge Dashboards

-OSM Dashboards are available through [OSM GitHub repository](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/charts/osm/grafana/dashboards), which can be imported as json blobs on the management application.
+osm-edge Dashboards are available through [osm-edge GitHub repository](https://github.com/openservicemesh/osm/tree/{{< param osm_branch >}}/charts/osm/grafana/dashboards), which can be imported as json blobs on the management application.

 To import a dashboard:
 * Hover your cursor over the `+` and select `Import`.
-* Copy the JSON from the [osm-mesh-envoy-details dashboard](https://raw.githubusercontent.com/openservicemesh/osm/{{< param osm_branch >}}/charts/osm/grafana/dashboards/osm-mesh-envoy-details.json) and paste it in `Import via panel json`.
+* Copy the JSON from the [osm-mesh-sidecar-details dashboard](https://raw.githubusercontent.com/flomesh-io/osm-edge/{{< param osm_branch >}}/charts/osm/grafana/pipy/dashboards/osm-mesh-sidecar-details.json) and paste it in `Import via panel json`.
 * Select `Load`.
 * Select `Import`.

-Confirm you see a `Mesh and Envoy Details` dashboard created.
+Confirm you see a `Mesh and Sidecar Details` dashboard created.